 A study published last August suggests that a diet high in fat and sugar during pregnancy could potentially affect the baby’s brain development.

-The study linked foods rich in fat and sugar to attention deficit hyperactivity disorder and behavioural problems like propensity to lying, fighting and stealing, primarily due to changes that occur in the DNA of the child.
+The study linked foods rich in fat and sugar to attention deficit hyperactivity disorder and behavioral problems like propensity to lying, fighting and stealing, primarily due to changes that occur in the DNA of the child.

 “We found that that prenatal high-sugar, high-fat diets influence methylation around a gene referred to as IGF2, involved in metabolism of food as well as brain development,” said Edward Baker, the lead researcher in the study.